Halacha for Friday 24 Adar 5786 March 13 2026

 The king remembered that he had taught him this wisdom and he said to his good friend, “I did warn you, that this wisdom could crush you!”

 The king explained to him that if you hadn’t known you would live to a ripe old age.
-For there is no righteous person on the earth who will do [only] good and never sin [Kohelet 7:20], and so a person transgresses a small sin and immediately receives retribution, a bit of pain here and some damage there, essentially a small financial loss and with this he gains atonement.
+For there is no righteous person on the earth who will do [only] good and never sin [Kohelet 7:20], and so a person transgresses a small sin and immediately receives retribution, a bit of pain here and some damage there, essentially a small financial loss and with this they gain atonement.
 But you have avoided these small punishments, your sins have continued and as such the amount has amassed with the no atonement unless you experience the [ultimate] great punishment…’

 8 Halachot Most Popular